microsoft/VFSForGit/MaintenanceJobDesignDoc.md

 for the first time in 31 days, then that large prefetch pack is referenced and all older prefetch packs are "stale" and not referenced by the multi-pack-index.

-We can extend the `git multi-pack-index` builtin to delete pack-files that have no objects referenced by the multi-pack-index.
-This should happen at the same time as we update the multi-pack-index since we don't want to have this list of pack-files in the multi-pack-index if they don't exist.
-We also don't want to remove them from the multi-pack-index while the pack-files still exist, because then a Git process will start referencing those pack-files in the `packed_git` linked list.

 ### Repack the prefetch pack-files

 We can reduce the number of prefetch packs and improve file locality by